 An extended-hours order will only stay on the market until the end of the post-market session on one trading day (unless it fills).
 Any part of the order that hasn't filled by the end of the post-market session will be cancelled.
 If you like, you can place the order again.

 Cancelled order processing times

-Although we don’t guarantee an order can always be cancelled, you can cancel an order that hasn’t yet been filled by selecting the investment in your Portfolio and selecting View order > Cancel order.
+Although we don’t guarantee an order can always be cancelled, you may be able to cancel an order that hasn’t yet been filled by finding the investment in your Portfolio and selecting View order > Cancel order.

 When an order is cancelled, we look to make the money available in your Sharesies Wallet as soon as we can.
-If it’s cancelled when the market is closed, the money should appear back in your Sharesies Wallet when the market next reopens.
+If it’s cancelled when the market is closed, the money should land in your Sharesies Wallet once the market next reopens.
 You’ll receive the money back into your Sharesies Wallet in the currency placed when buying an investment, minus any applicable exchange fees.